 Sir Martin Sorrell, Executive Chairman of S4 Capital and longtime CEO of advertising giant WPP, didn’t hold back in this DLD Sync session: He predicted the coronavirus crisis will bring higher taxes for companies and the wealthy, called for better cooperation between the U.S. and China, and saw big changes coming to companies that have so far resisted digital transformation.

 I remember being wowed by Brian Eno when I saw him, years ago, at the Long Now Foundation in San Francisco.
-His conversation with Internet pioneer Stewart Brand managed to be deeply engaging while rising to lofty intellectual heights, traveling in all directions and yet never failing to bring the audience along.
+His conversation with Internet pioneer Stewart Brand managed to be deeply engaging while rising to lofty intellectual heights, traveling in all directions, yet never failing to bring the audience along.
 Brian Eno’s DLD Sync session was all that and more – one of my personal favorites so far.
 Just watch and be prepared to be wowed as well.

 This Sync session was all about entrepreneurship and business.
 It brought together investor Klaus Hommels – founder of Lakestar, one of Europe’s leading VC firms – and Merck CEO Stefan Oschmann.
 The conversation, which was moderated by Handelsblatt Editor-in-Chief Sebastian Matthes, included European biotech startups racing to develop a Covid-19 vaccine, preparing for a comeback of the European economy and making the old continent fit for new business opportunities.